Stories

 Design concepts developed during the CIRD local design workshop for Hinkston Creek (left) and the Adena Trail (right).

 CIRD’s team in Mt.
 Sterling was quick to credit decades of work in the community which provided a foundation for the plan that emerged from the local design workshop.
-After all, ideas for the area had been tossed around for many years with a consensus that the area offered untapped potential for connecting the town, but there was no coalescing agent between the government, schools, businesses, cultural entities, and private sector landowners along the trail.
+After all, ideas for the area had been tossed around for many years, with a consensus that the area offered untapped potential for connecting the town, but without a coalescing agent between the government, schools, businesses, cultural entities, and private sector landowners along the trail.
 Until the Gateway Regional Arts Center (GRAC) stepped in.

 The yellow building facade of the front of GRAC's headquarters left and a woman and man check out art inside a Kenyan art exhibit right.